Allow2/Allow2node/README.md

 # Usage

+There are essentially 2 steps to usage:

+1. pair with the platform (see the example)
+2. use the "check" routine to check permissions and log usage.

 With Allow2 all you have to do to check if something can be used and record it's usage is: